webdriverio-boneyard/webdrivercss-adminpanel/README.md

 This command minifies all stylesheets and scripts and starts the application on [localhost:9000](http://localhost:9000).
 I'm not going to describe how to deploy a Node.js application to a server.
-There are plenty of tutorials out there who describe how to do that.
+There are plenty of tutorials out there who describe how to do that very well.

 ## Usage